ritaaktay/ritaaktay/README.md

 👋 Hi, I’m @ritaaktay
-🌱 I’m currently learning Python
+🌱 I’m currently learning Javascript
 📫 You can reach me on ritaaktay@gmail.com